praveenpenumaka/rasa/docs/user-guide/connectors/slack.rst

 You need to supply a ``credentials.yml`` with the following content:

-- The ``slack_channel`` can be a channel or an individual person that the bot should listen to for communications, in addition to the default behavior of listening for direct messages and app mentions, i.e. "@app_name".
+- The ``slack_channel`` can be a channel or an individual person that the bot should listen to for communications, in addition to the default behavior of listening for direct messages and app mentions, i.e. "@app_name". ( Remove # to un-comment slack creadentials )

 - Use the entry for ``Bot User OAuth Access Token`` in the